aaronsium/Search-Algorithms/README.md

 ![pageres](media/matrix.jpeg)

-EX4 implement different search algorithms. we can compare and chose the best one for certain client.
+EX4 implement different search algorithms. we can compare and choose the best one for certain client.

 ## Usage